Will MNAs follow party discipline in speaker’s election?

 All elections held under the Constitution except those of the prime minister and chief ministers are held through secret ballot.
 The election of the premier and chief ministers is organised through show of hands under which the MPs are divided into different lobbies.

-The Article 63A specifies who will be struck by the floor-crossing provision.
-It gives specific categories, which don’t include the speaker’s election.
+Article 63A specifies who will be struck by the floor-crossing provision.
+It gives specific categories, which don’t include the Speaker’s election.

 It says that if a member of a parliamentary party composed of a single political party in a House [National Assembly, Senate and provincial assembly] resigns from its membership or joins another parliamentary party; or votes or abstains from voting in the House contrary to any direction issued by the parliamentary party to which he belongs, in relation to election of the Prime Minister or the Chief Minister; or a vote of confidence or a vote of no-confidence; or a Money Bill or a Constitution (Amendment) Bill; he may be declared in writing by the party head to have defected from the political party, and the party head may forward a copy of the declaration to the Presiding Officer [speaker or chairman] and the Chief Election Commissioner (CEC) and shall similarly forward a copy thereof to the member concerned.